Recurse-ML/docs/docs/gh/configs/config-file-overview.md

 ## Rules

-The `rules` setting allows you to specify directories containing rule files in `.mdc` format.
+The `rules` setting allows you to specify directories containing rule files in the `.mdc` format.
 Each rule file can define custom checks and constraints for your codebase.

 To learn how to define and use these rules, see the [Rules documentation](./rules.mdx).